IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 This section describes a number of things which IoT manufacturers have been observed to do in the field, each of which presents difficulties for MUD enforcement points.

-## Use of IP address literals in-protocol {#inprotocol}
+## Use of IP address literals inprotocol {#inprotocol}

-A common pattern for a number of devices is to look for firmware updates in a two step process.
+A common pattern for a number of devices is to look for firmware updates in a two-step process.
-An initial query is made (often over HTTPS, sometimes with a POST, but the method is immaterial) to a vendor system that knows whether or not an update is required.
+An initial query is made (often over HTTPS, sometimes with a POST, but the method is immaterial) to a vendor system that knows whether an update is required.

-The current firmware model of the device is sometimes provided and then the authoritative server provides a determination if a new version is required, and if so, what version.
+The current firmware model of the device is sometimes provided and then the authoritative server provides a determination if a new version is required and, if so, what version.
 In simpler cases, an HTTPS endpoint is queried which provides the name and URL of the most recent firmware.

 The authoritative upgrade server then responds with a URL of a firmware blob that the device should download and install.